sbtr1/foosball/README.md

 # foosball
-Reinforcement learning algorithms for a table foosball game
+Reinforcement learning algorithms for an agent learning to play a table football game.

+The agent's name is GOALnaldo.